astronomer/docs/astro/cli/authenticate-to-clouds.md

 </TabItem>
 </Tabs>

 3. In your Astro project's `.env` file, add the following environment variable.
-Ensure that this volume path is the same as the one your configured in `docker-compose.override.yml`.
+Ensure that this volume path is the same as the one you configured in `docker-compose.override.yml`.

     ```text
     GOOGLE_APPLICATION_CREDENTIALS=/usr/local/airflow/gcloud/application_default_credentials.json